TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableFilteringOptions.md

 ﻿####enableFiltering

-Enables or disables filtering for grid.
+Enables or disables filtering for the grid.

 **Value:** *true* or *false*.